Credit for Prior Learning

 Credit by College Level Examination Program (CLEP) Subject Examinations

 The awarding of credit under Educational Testing Services College Level Examination Program (CLEP) is based on scores earned on subject examinations using the scores recommended by the American Council on Education as approved by the faculty.
 Students must submit official test scores to receive credit.
-The subjects and credits for which students may receive advanced placement credits are available from the Division Dean and students should check that the CLEP credit is applicable to the students major before proceeding.
+Based on the standard scores recommended by the Commission on Educational Credit for the American Council on Education, SLCC has identified an equivalency in its course offerings.
+The subjects and credits for which students may receive advanced placement credits are published on our CLEP Cross Walk

 SLCC has identified the following guidelines regarding receiving advance credits for CLEP:

-- Prior to taking a CLEP examination, the student must check with the Division Dean or Academic Advisor of his/her major to confirm that the credit is applicable to the student’s major.
+- Students should check with the Division Dean or Academic Advisor of his/her major to confirm that the credit is applicable to the student’s major.